 The exact recipe for Paila Marina can vary depending on the region and the personal preferences of the cook.
 However, some common ingredients include fish (such as hake or conger eel), shrimp, clams, mussels, scallops, onions, tomatoes, garlic, cilantro, and other herbs and spices.

 The seafood is often cooked in a broth, creating a rich and savory base for the soup.
 It is typically served hot and garnished with fresh herbs and a squeeze of lemon juice for added zest.

 Paila Marina is known for its hearty and comforting nature, making it a popular choice, especially in coastal areas where fresh seafood is readily available.
 It is often enjoyed as a main course, particularly during cooler months when a warm, satisfying soup is incredibly appealing.

 It is one of the most traditional soups consumed in Chile on the coast, also popular in the Mercados (Central Markets) to recover after a long night of partying.
 Paila Marina can be made with any shellfish and fish available that day.
 Their raw cousin is the Mariscal.

-In the USA, I use a mix of seafood that they sell at Costco or in supermarkets in the frozen products, and I buy some new things.
+In the USA, I use the mix of seafood they sell at Costco or in supermarkets in the frozen products.

 - 1 medium onion